-Crossing Boundaries (encroachments) Pull-ups Vehicle Exits Final Position
+- Crossing Boundaries (encroachments)

+- Pull-ups

+- Vehicle Exits

-Encroachments - The examiner will score the number of times you touch or cross over an exercise boundary line with any portion of your vehicle.
-Each encroachment will count as an error.
+The examiner will sound a whistle when you strike a cone or cross over an exercise boundary line with any portion of your vehicle.
+Each encroachment will count as an attempt.
+Any remaining attempts must start from the originating position for the maneuver.